Whether you hate or love personal branding, it’s here to stay.

 The more unique and challenging, the better.

-Embarking on a journey and letting others come along is a great way to build a personal brand.
-By sharing your own insights, successes, and struggles, you can become a source of inspiration for others—and you enable people to learn along with you.
+Embarking on a journey and letting others come along is a great way to build a brand.
+By sharing your own insights, successes, and struggles, you become a source of inspiration and education.

 “My heroes have the heart to live the life I wanna live” —Gnarles Barkley, *Crazy*

-There are a ton of ways to do that and in many ways, it doesn’t really matter what option you choose—as long as it’s the right one *for you*.
+There are many ways to do this and it doesn’t matter what option you choose—as long as it’s the right one *for you*.

-If you struggle with producing long-form content, there’s Twitter.
+- If you struggle with producing long-form content, there’s always Twitter.

 There’s a mode of self-expression for everyone.
-You can dabble in all of them, but to maximize your chance of success, it’s best to focus on one or two of these.
+You can do them all, but to maximize your chance of success, it’s best to focus on one or two.

-Authenticity is at the heart of personal branding because it allows people to connect with you on a personal level.
-That’s why this whole phenomenon exists in the first place.
+Authenticity is at the heart of branding yourself because it allows people to connect with you on a deeper level.

 Because you’re building relationships and making *yourself* the focus—rather than a service or product—it doesn’t make sense for you to “niche down”.

-Why?
-Because personalities don’t fit neatly into specific niches.
-So the more narrow and “niched” your personal brand is, the less authentic to you as a person it will be.
+Personalities don’t fit neatly into specific niches.
+So the more narrow and “niched” your brand is, the less authentic you will be.

-And the less authentic you are, the weaker your personal brand will be.
+The less authentic you are, the weaker your brand will be.